Tower View Primary School Listed by rhysida Ransomware Group

 Tower View Primary School in the UK has been listed on the leak site of the rhysida ransomware group, with internal files exfiltrated and made available for download.
 The incident, first reported on 15 May 2026, affects a small primary school that serves roughly 380 pupils across 14 classes.
 Parents, staff and anyone whose personal information was stored in the school’s systems may now be at risk of identity theft or doxxing.

 Public reporting indicates that rhysida posted Tower View Primary School to its leak site and began offering the stolen data for download.
-The school confirmed it had suffered a ransomware attack in which attackers gained access to internal files.
+The school is named in the listing as having suffered a ransomware attack in which attackers gained access to internal files.
 No precise victim count has been released, but the breach involves documents that could contain names, addresses, contact details, pupil records and staff information.
 Available reporting describes the data as having been exfiltrated prior to the group’s public listing on 15 May 2026.

 Why This Matters for You and Your Family